 6-8 Why hasn't the man of lawlessness been revealed yet, 6?
 Something is restraining him, holding him back ("withholdeth," KJV)--something they knew about, because Paul had clearly taught them already.
 "In his time" speaks of God's appointed time.
 So who is allowing things to go on until that time?
 Everything is happening according to God's Big Plan and His timetable.
 Everything is under God's sovereign control, even the evil we see around us.

 Whoever the restrainer is ("he") will at some point to taken out of the way (not simply leave on his own), 7.
 KJV uses "letteth" (an Old English word meaning: delays, hinders, makes late) instead of "restrains."
+It can also mean "occupy"--the indwelling Holy Spirit.
 The "mystery" of lawlessness would be that aspect of lawlessness that has not previously been revealed; Jesus revealed through Paul what is to take place in the endtimes.
 At that point ("then"), 8, the man of sin will be revealed.
 Something must happen before the antichrist/beast/man of sin signs the seven-year covenant--something involving someone who is restraining the lawlessness that was already on the scene in Paul's day and which will culminate in the man of lawlessness, whose fate, end of 8, is described in Rev. 19:11-21.
 Who is capable of restraining lawlessness--holding back the forces of Satan--who will leave/depart at some point just before this man is revealed?

 Christians are salt and light in this world, because we are indwelt by who?
-The influence of the indwelling Holy Spirit, working through the church, prevents Satan from having his way, and having his day.
+The influence of the indwelling/occupying Holy Spirit, working through the church, prevents Satan from having his way, and having his day.
 He cannot have his day until God permits it.
 When the church departs this earth--when we are caught up to meet the Lord in the clouds in the rapture--the indwelling Holy Spirit departs also.
 The church age will be over.
 Because God is omnipresent, the Holy Spirit will continue to be present and to work, as He did before the church age.

 So we see that in 3 Paul presents the rapture (the departure) followed by the tribulation.
 In 7-8, he presents the same teaching.
 This passage, 1-8, clearly teaches the pre-tribulation rapture of the church, just as we saw the clear chronological order of rapture/tribulation in I Thes.
 4:14-5:11 along with the clear statement in 5:9 that the church will not go through the tribulation.